The 65-year-old Bengaluru neighbourhood brewer opens a 15,000 sq ft taproom in the city’s Marathalli district

 “For over six decades, Chin Lung has been more than just a bar… the Marathalli outlet is our love letter to this incredible city and its people.
 We’re not just serving beer; we’re creating memories,” says Prajwal Lokesh, the brewery’s founder.

-This expansion reflects the growing popularity of India’s craft beer scene, especially in metro cities such as Bengaluru, which now boasts more than 60 microbreweries amid a growing demand for boutique beer experiences.
+This expansion reflects the growth of India’s craft beer scene, especially in metro cities such as Bangalore, which now boasts more than 60 breweries amid a growing demand for boutique beer experiences.